-However, as we started to throw more sources of information into the equation (like the internet, 24/7 news, and smartphones) we’ve pushed our brains to their limit.
+However, as we started to throw more sources of information into the equation we’ve pushed our brains to their limit.
 (According to the most recent blogging statistics, an average of 70 million new posts are published on WordPress alone in a given month!)

 As Lucy Jo Palladino, author of Find Your Focus Zone: An Effective New Plan to Defeat Distraction and Overload, explains:

 “Information overload occurs when a person is exposed to more information than the brain can process at one time.”